pragma-/Plang/doc/README.md

      2

 ### Built-in functions
-These are the built-in functions.
-You can add additional built-in functions through Plang's internal API.
+These are the provided built-in functions.
+You can define additional built-in functions through Plang's internal API.
 See [embedding Plang](#embedding-plang) for more information.

 #### Input/Output